Security

 2. In the configuration menu on the left, click Security.

-4. Select the credentials account and click Delete credentials.
+4. Select the credentials record and click Delete credentials.

 If the credentials record is already used for any component in the infrastructure, Veeam ONE will display a warning.
 In this case, you need to connect to an infrastructure object with new credentials before deleting current credentials record.

-Alternatively you can create credentials in Veeam ONE Client.
+Alternatively you can create credential records in Veeam ONE Client.

 To create a new standard credentials record: